 To start, you can simply search for all notes containing an important keyword to find notes which are probably related to a similar need or product area:

-Use filters to narrow down your inbox by tag source, time period, note owner, user/company, or user segment:
+Use filters to narrow down your Assigned to me by tag source, time period, note owner, user/company, or user segment:

 If you have a Premium plan, you can create Collections to skip the step of recreating these filters every time you’re ready to process notes.